jofragotre/Website/content/about/_index.md

 In summary, lots of different things:

 - 📺 For entertainment I'm an avid follower of **motorsports**, namely F1 and MotoGP but also  **football** - Sporting fan;
-- ⚽️ On the sports side play **football** and **padel** but with what it feels like two left feet and two hands (I'm right handed).
+- ⚽️ On the sports side, I play **football** and **padel** but with what it feels like to have two left feet and two left hands (I'm right handed).
-- 📸 Lately I've been into **photography** and the results can be seen in the *travel* tag on following section!
+- 📸 Lately I've been into **photography** and the results can be seen in the *travel* tag on the following section!
-- 📋 Some other interests include cooking, video-gaming, watches and music.
+- 📋 Some other interests include cooking, video-gaming, nerding over watches and music.

 These are all great forms of entertainment for me however my most favourite thing todo, although I can't call it an hobbie, is to **travel**.